 Insurance can be our savior, but it can also be to our detriment.
 Documentation is a key way to combat the denial of motor vehicle insurance claims, especially those for compensation to pay for medical care that was the result of an accident that was not your fault.
 Speak with an experienced personal injury and motor vehicle insurance claims attorney as soon as possible.
 Don’t allow an insurance company to take advantage of you.

 Contact Our Miami Motor Vehicle Insurance Claims Lawyers Today To Schedule Your Free Consultation

-The Miami Motor Vehicle Insurance Claims Lawyers of Greenberg Stone & Urbano, P.A. have over 100 years of combined experienced in successfully helping clients receive the compensation they deserve under a motor vehicle insurance policy.
+The Miami Motor Vehicle Insurance Claims Lawyers of Greenberg Stone and Urbano have over 100 years of combined experienced in successfully helping clients receive the compensation they deserve under a motor vehicle insurance policy.
 Our attorneys will advocate for your rights and protect you against the bad faith denial of claims.
-Our attorneys have been voted "South Florida's Top Rated Lawyers" by the Miami Herald, have been rated "AV" by Martindale Hubbell, and have been listed as "Superlawyers," a title putting them in the category of being some of the best lawyers in America.
-The Miami Motor Vehicle Insurance Claims Lawyers of Greenberg Stone & Urbano, P.A. have also been invited to be members of Primerus, an international society of leading law firms.
-Call Greenberg Stone & Urbano, P.A. today to schedule your free consultation to evaluate your potential motor vehicle insurance claim with one of our attorneys.
+Our attorneys have been voted “South Florida’s Top Rated Lawyers” by the Miami Herald, have been rated “AV” by Martindale Hubbell, and have been listed as “Superlawyers,” a title putting them in the category of being some of the best lawyers in America.
+The Miami Motor Vehicle Insurance Claims Lawyers of Greenberg Stone and Urbano have also been invited to be members of Primerus, an international society of leading law firms.
+Call Greenberg Stone and Urbano today to schedule your free consultation to evaluate your potential motor vehicle insurance claim with one of our attorneys.
 You may contact us through our website or call us at (888) 499-9700 or (305) 595-2400.